merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

-# Project Overview
 [Update (05/09/2025): We added a python script to automatically build a **dependency tree** starting from a chosen product or process node, with the output in the Mermaid .mmd format.
 Click [here](./graph_pd_dell_3620_computer.png) to see an example.
 If a **product node can be produced by several processes** (e.g., if several processes are listed in the 'List of processes' section of the product page), **this product node appears in red in the graph**.
 This indicates that one must then decide which subtree to follow among the possible options when building the system.
 The script is `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py`.
-The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki). ]
+The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki).]

 [Update (20/08/2025): The dokuwiki format has been droped.
 The pages are now directly generated in markdown format in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.
 The pages can now also be directly modifed from the online wiki.]

+# Project Overview

 This project consists of three main parts:

 1. **The Wiki**
    A structured Wiki system to organize **processes and products**, that can be found in the public domain, to be used for the **inventory** part of a Life Cycle Assessment (LCA) study.
    You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki).
 Note that the GitHub Wiki is stored in a separate repository, which can be cloned using the link: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.

 2. **The import function for Brightway-formatted data**
    The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
 New pages are automatically created in folders `Wiki-on-processes-and-products-for-LCA.wiki/process_new/` and `Wiki-on-processes-and-products-for-LCA.wiki/product_new/` .
 If the pages are satisfactory, they should then be manually moved to the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`.
 One can have a look at the folder `Database_edition/source_import/Example_bw/` for examples of Brightway-formatted excel files.